 The executive director of the CMA is responsible for coordinating efforts to strengthen the CMA internally and to enhance its ability to witness effectively in the public square.

-The CMA’s 22 regional directors, spread out over 12 regions, serve as official advisors to the board of directors at its annual board meeting.
+The CMA’s 5 regional directors, spread out over the United States, serve as official advisors to the board of directors at its annual board meeting.

 The membership of the CMA has the right and ability to participate in key decisions of the organization each year.
 The General Assembly of CMA members, held each year at the annual conference, has the power to elect officers, pass resolutions, and to act on matters brought before it by the board of directors.
 Voting members of the General Assembly include the board of directors, regional directors, all past presidents who indicate their assent to remain members of the General Assembly, and those delegates elected from each chartered guild.